 If you want a closer look at the Channel Islands, Captain Jack’s might be just the right tour.
 The four-and-a-half hour trip off the Santa Barbara coast offers a spectacular look at blue, humpback, gray and killer whales from the comfort of a 75-ft. catamaran.
 Passengers enjoy beer, wine and snacks while catching a glimpse of the beauty and grandeur of the Pacific’s most majestic creatures as they migrate to Baja to give birth, and then again as they head north with their babies.

 Spotting Santa Barbara’s whales from the deck of a sailboat is an experience like no other.
-Santa Barbara Sailing’s 50-ft. catamaran, the Double Dolphin, silently slips through the waves so you can get as close as possible to the whales and other aquatic animals without disturbing them.
+Santa Barbara Sailing Center’s 50-foot catamaran, the Double Dolphin, silently slips through the waves so you can get as close as possible to the whales and other aquatic animals without disturbing them.
 Reservations are required for this extraordinary cruise that runs seven days a week.

 New to the Santa Barbara Harbor, SunSwept Sailing offers whale watching excursion aboard sailing yacht Kelpie, a 35-foot sailboat equipped to take you and and up to five others on a private, three-hour whale watching excursion.
 If you’re looking to escape the crowds and experience a more intimate adventure, this is the cruise for you.